anthonywong611/SF-Transactions-Modeling/README.md

 Thought Organization:
 - Only need a Transfer Family role attached with a access policy that allows it to call S3 on the user's behalf
-- Server host key doesn't actually change after being updated with ssh private key
+- Server host key doesn't actually show changes after being updated with ssh private key (keep in mind!)
-- Transfer Family role name has to be at least 20 characters long

 ETL Steps:
-- For each column and their corresponding code column:
+1 For each column and their corresponding code column:
-   - handle null values
+   1.1 handle null values
-   - check many-to-one relationship
+   1.2 check many-to-one relationship
-   - transform the code column if necessary
+   1.3 transform the code column if necessary
-- Load the transformed data into database
-   - create star schema
-   - load into data warehouse

 -------------------------------------------------------------------------------